pratibhasingh47/basic-viva-question/OOPS(c++)/SET1.md

 2. **Parameterized Constructor in C++**  -
 Parameterized Constructors make it possible to pass arguments to constructors.
 Typically, these arguments help initialize an object when it is created.
 To create a parameterized constructor, simply add parameters to it the way you would to any other function.
 When you define the constructor’s body, use the parameters to initialize the object.

+3. **Copy Constructor in C++**  -
+A copy constructor is a member function that initializes an object using another object of the same class.